DouglasOrr/DouglasOrr.github.io/src/2020-03-data-for-machines-2/article.md

 Even with emoji, machine-generated canned text is a bit dull.
 Next week/month/year, I will get tired of looking at my program's output and will automate it.
 Now, invisible data is being transferred between two machines with no human looking at it, and the the system will be more likely to work if the data is designed for machines to read simply and unambiguously.

 But, you might reasonably argue: "ultimately, the data our programs generate will be shown to human readers - doesn't that kill the argument?"
 I'd say no - although some information will eventually be shown to a human, we tend to assume it's the program we're writing right now that will do it and we're often wrong.
 There are usually a few more machines in the chain before it finally appears in front of a human.
-So I'm not advocating for a hard push to an extreme position "all output must be easily machine-readable" - more of a gentle nudge away from our default, which is to design too much data for humans.
+So I'm not advocating for a hard push to an extreme position "all output must be easily machine-readable" - more of a gentle nudge away from our default, which is to design data for humans too often.

-> "Our default is to design too much data for humans"
+We know (too late) this has gone wrong when machines are writing and reading data in formats that were designed for humans, but are never being read by humans.
+Clearly this is a silly outcome - but it is surprisingly easy to get there. _(See the Appendix for my best guess at why this happens.)_

-We know (too late) when this has gone wrong when machines are writing and reading data in formats that were designed for humans, but are never being read by humans.
-Clearly this is a silly outcome - but it is surprisingly easy to get there.
+> "Our default is to design data for humans too often"

 The cost of this is usually borne by the reading code - it might have slow and brittle regular expressions to parse input, and need to make assumptions about how to interpret the input.
 The latter is a particularly worrying problem for machines.
-In our test example, a machine reading `"23rd Feb '20"` might have to assume it was assume 21st century, so the year `2020`.
+In our test example, a machine reading `"23rd Feb '20"` might have to assume it was the 21st century, so the year `2020`.
 A machine that reads `"2020-02-23T15:28:51Z"`, however, has no such problem.
 Parsing ambiguous input is hard, and we should avoid it when we can!

-## Functions too
+## Data design within a program

 This problem isn't limited to complete programs, the same logic applies to individual functions, for example: